elijahsawyers/MainMail/README.md

 Once you have the workspace opened up in Xcode, simply run the application with ```⌘ + R```.

-To actually use the app, login with your Gmail account and, add emails to display in the menu bar by inputting them into the text field.
+To actually use the app, login with your Gmail account, and add emails to display in the menu bar by inputting them into the text field.

 ## License